fattyageboy/berthcare/project-documentation/architecture-output.md

 > "Start with the user experience, then work backwards to the technology."

-BerthCare's architecture is designed to be **invisible**.
-Nurses shouldn't think about the app—they should think about their patients.
-Every technical decision traces back to a single question: **Does this help a nurse provide better care?**
+BerthCare's architecture is designed to be **invisible**. caregivers shouldn't think about the app—they should think about their patients.
+Every technical decision traces back to a single question: **Does this help a caregiver provide better care?**

 This isn't just a technical system.
 It's a carefully orchestrated experience where technology fades into the background, enabling human connection and quality care delivery.